Q6. Advanced Search With Google

 - The second is to do a search like you normally do in Google.
 After the results appear, you will click on Settings and then Advanced Search.

-- As a class view the video on Google Advanced Image searching.
+- Now watch the video (on your own or with your class) on Google Advanced Image searching.
 Not only does it show you how to do an advanced search for images, but it helps you find images that are FREE to use without breaking any copyright laws.

 2. Now it is time to do your own advanced search.